Esri/cluster-layer-js/README.md

 # Cluster Layer JS

-An easy way to cluster 1000s of features in any feature service.
+An easy way to cluster 1000s of features in any point feature service.
 Set the styles, sizes and density to best fit your data.

 [View demo](http://esri.github.com/cluster-layer-js/index.html)